knative/eventing/docs/source/receive-adapter.md

 For pull-based receive adapters, the library provides a mechanism for making your adapter highly-available and scalable.

-## Handling multiple resources (aka multi-tenancy)
+## Multiple resources (aka multi-tenancy)

-### Overview

-Single-resource receive adapters handle one source instance (CR) at a time, i.e. there is a one-to-one mapping between the receive adapter, and the source instance specification.
-Multi-resource receive adapters can handle more than one source instance at a time, either all CRs in one namespace or all CRs in the cluster.

-While single-resource receive adapters work well for high volume, always "on" event sources, it is not optimal (i.e. waste precious resources, cpu and memory) for sources producing "few" events, such as `PingSource`, `APIServerSource` and `GitHubSource`, or for small applications.
-On the other hand, single-resource receive adapters are fairly easy to implement and more transparent compare to their multi-resources equivalent.

-The multiple resources feature can be enabled to both pull-based and push-based receive adapters.
+As described in the [source specification](../spec/sources.md), a source is configured by creating an instance of the resource described by a CRD (e.g. the PingSource CRD).
+The receive adapter library provide some flexibility with regards to how many custom resources are handled by a single receive adapter instance (i.e. a pod).

 ### Single resource

+Single-resource receive adapters handle one source instance at a time, i.e. there is a one-to-one mapping between the receive adapter, and the source instance specification.
+They are fairly easy to implement and more transparent compare to their multi-resources equivalent (see below).

 The receive adapter library automatically configures the CloudEvent client with the target defined in the `K_SINK` environment variable when defined, in conformance with the [SinkBinding runtime contract](../spec/sources.md#sinkbinding).

 ### Multiple resources

+While single-resource receive adapters work well for high volume, always "on" event sources, it is not optimal (i.e. waste precious resources, cpu and memory) for sources producing "few" events, such as `PingSource`, `APIServerSource` and `GitHubSource`, or for small applications.
+Multi-resource receive adapters can handle more than one source instance at a time, either all source instances in one namespace or all source instances in the cluster.

 In order to support multi-resources per receive adapter, you need to enable the ConfigMap watcher feature, as follows: